 But then, as the House and Senate began debating challenges to the results from a number of GOP lawmakers, chaos.
 A mob of the president's supporters rioted, breaking through police security lines and storming the nation's Capitol.
 They broke windows and destroyed property.
 They took over offices and roamed the halls taking selfies.

 One rioter was shot by Capitol Police and died.
 One Capitol Police officer was pepper-sprayed and suffered two strokes, He died, too.
 More than 138 law enforcement officers were injured.
 Four officers committed suicide in the aftermath.

 The Capitol had to be evacuated.
 So did other nearby buildings, including the Library of Congress.

 Washington's mayor imposed a 6 p.m. curfew.
-Finally, the mob was cleared from the building and Congress got back to work, certifying Biden's win Thursday in the early morning hours.
+Finally, the mob was cleared from the building and Congress got back to work, certifying Biden's win in the early morning hours of the next day.

-There are some on social media calling these rioters "patriots."
+Some out there are still calling these rioters "patriots."
 They are nothing of the kind.
-Patriots don't try to use force to undermine our democratic process just because their candidate lost.
+Patriots don't try to use force to interfere with our democratic process just because their candidate lost.
 That's what happens in third-world banana republics where might rules over law.
-These people are the polar opposite of patriots.
-They are enemies of democracy.
+These people were the polar opposite of patriots.

-Wednesday was an unprecedented assault on the Constitution and democracy in America.
-Those involved should be identified and face justice.
-But in the end, they failed.
+The storming of our nation's Capitol a year ago today was an unprecedented assault on the Constitution and Democracy in America.
+In the end, it failed.
 Our system held.
 Democracy won.
 We should be grateful.
 Because if a disgruntled mob ever succeeds in overturning an election by force, that's the end of the United States of America.